Install MongoDB Enterprise on SUSE¶

 On this page

 Use this tutorial to install MongoDB Enterprise on SUSE Linux 11 and 12.
 MongoDB Enterprise is available on select platforms and contains support for several features related to security and monitoring.

 This installation guide only supports 64-bit systems.
 See Platform Support for details.

 MongoDB provides officially supported Enterprise packages in their own repository.
 This repository contains the following packages:

-MongoDB only provides Enterprise packages for 64-bit builds of SUSE Enterprise Linux version 11.
+MongoDB only provides Enterprise packages for 64-bit builds of SUSE Enterprise Linux versions 11 and 12.

 Use the provided distribution packages as described in this page if possible.
 These packages will automatically install all of MongoDB’s dependencies, and are the recommended installation method.

 SUSE Linux Enterprise Server and potentially other SUSE distributions ship with virtual memory address space limited to 8 GB by default.
 You must adjust this in order to prevent virtual memory allocation failures as the database grows.

 The SLES packages for MongoDB adjust these limits in the default scripts, but you will need to make this change manually if you are using custom scripts and/or the tarball release rather than the SLES packages.